NBISweden/workshop-reproducible-research/docs/rmarkdown.md

     so that you get to practice how you can actually do this in projects of your own.
-You can, however, install things using `install.packages()` or `BiocManager::install()` as well, even though this makes it both less reproducible and more complicated.
+You can, however, install things using `install.packages()` or `BiocManager::install()` as well, even though this makes it both less reproducible and more complicated in most cases.
 This is the code you will need to run in order to install everything without Conda:

-    ```
+    ```r
     BiocManager::install("ggplot2")
     BiocManager::install("reshape2")
     BiocManager::install("pheatmap")